 Skip to main content

-Conditional filters can be added to queries on the class level.
+Conditional filters may be added to queries such as Object-level and Aggregate queries, as well as batch deletion.
 The operator used for filtering is also called a where filter.

 Single operand (condition)